iguliaev/moneylens-backend/README.md

 # MoneLens

-**MoneLens** is a personal finance tool designed to help you understand where your money goes, assist with budgeting, and provide insights to optimize your spending.
-With MoneLens, you can easily track your spendings, earnings, and savings, and gain actionable insights to improve your financial habits.
+**MoneyLens** is a personal finance tool designed to help you understand where your money goes, assist with budgeting, and provide insights to optimize your spending.
+With MoneyLens, you can easily track your spendings, earnings, and savings, and gain actionable insights to improve your financial habits.

 ## Features